The Best Place to Go Apple Picking in Every State

 New York: Masker Orchards, Warwick

-Combine your apple picking with cups of steaming spicy cider, brightly colored leaves, and wagon rides under a blanket at Masker Orchards, which is nestled in the breathtaking Hudson Valley.
+Combine your apple picking with cups of steaming spicy cider, brightly colored leaves and wagon rides under a blanket at Masker Orchards, which is nestled in the breathtaking Hudson Valley.
 And it doesn’t get more convenient than being able to drive your car right up to the trees.
-Not sure when the leaves will change color?
-Check out this fall foliage map to find your area.

 North Carolina: Sky Top Orchard, Flat Rock